vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 The workshop template when used creates the following files in the top level directory:

 * ``README.md`` - A file telling everyone what the workshop is about.
 Replace the current content provided in the sample workshop with your own.
-* ``Dockerfile`` - Steps to build a custom workshop base image.
-This would be left as is, unless you want to customize it to install additional system packages or tools.
-* ``Makefile`` - Configuration for make with targets for common operations for publishing and deploying workshop content when working locally.
-* ``.dockerignore`` - List of files to ignore when building the workshop content into an image.

 Key sub directories and the files contained within them are: